Has your marketing and sales pipeline process been struggling?

 Sales and marketing alignment and the sales pipeline process

 However, I’ve seen it in all sizes.
-Sometimes it’s like sales and marketing teams are from Venus and Mars and it’s this friction that is caused either by economics, culture, or both.
+Sometimes it’s like sales and marketing teams are from Venus and Mars and this friction is caused either by economics, culture, or both.
 Next, understand your target markets.
-Know their buying cycle that’s critical.
+Knowing their buying cycle that’s critical.
 Do your sales reps have a systematic approach to selling?

-When I used to be a product manager I learned that it would save time and money if I consulted my colleagues on the manufacturing shop floor rather than just throwing over new designs.
+As a product manager, I learned that it would save time and money if I consulted my colleagues on the manufacturing shop floor rather than just throwing over new designs.

 It wasn’t enough just to coexist, not when we could work together to create value for the company.
 More importantly for our customers, it provided increased value.
-You would think that the marketing and sales teams work so closely and they’re so interconnected they would discover this as well.
+You would think that the marketing and sales teams work so closely and interconnected that they would also discover this.

-The mid-market group generated 8,000 leads that were passed over to sales in Q1, 6% of those leads had converted customers for a total of 480 customers.
+The mid-market group generated 8,000 leads that were passed over to sales in Q1, 6% of those leads had converted customers for 480 customers.
 The average annual deal size for each client was $175,000.

-With this conversion data we can start to optimize the stages, but let’s look at the small business leads and specifically pick at the leads to customer ratio.
-Looks pretty good right?
-Not so fast here, we might be waiting too long to contact these leads.
+With this conversion data, we can start optimizing the stages, but let’s look at the small business leads and specifically pick the leads-to-customer ratio.
+Looks pretty good, right?
+Not so fast here.
+We might be waiting too long to contact these leads.

-This theory can be tested, get in front of the leads early and see what happens.
+This theory can be tested.
+Get in front of the leads early and see what happens.
 Do your leads to close ratio increase?
-If I do that and see a 5% bump on leads to sales ratio, I’ve added 550 more customers.
-With $22 million of incremental revenue, it’s not bad for a simple change right?
+If I do that and see a 5% bump in leads to sales ratio, I’ve added 550 more customers.
+With $22 million of incremental revenue, it’s not bad for a simple change, right?

 Make your website your best sales rep.

-If we switch gears slightly, is your website tuned with keyword strategy and what’s the last time you completed a redesign?
+If we switch gears slightly, is your website tuned with a keyword strategy, and what’s the last time you completed a redesign?
 What is the goal of your site?
 Is it branding, e-commerce, educating customers, or lead generation?
 When was the last time you did a website audit?

-These are called dynamic websites and they present content based on each particular user group.
-It doesn’t have to be based on buyer persona either; you can use criteria like where they are in the buying cycle, or location if you have multiple physical stores.
+These are called dynamic websites and present content based on each user group.
+It doesn’t have to be based on buyer persona either; you can use criteria like where they are in the buying cycle or location if you have multiple physical stores.